Give to The Franklin Institute through the Educational Improvement Tax Credit!

 We are an EITC approved organization!
 Give to The Franklin Institute through the Education Improvement Tax Credit program and your PA Tax Dollars can support and enrich educational experiences!

-The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved for the 2013–2014 school year.
-The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like the Institute.
+The Franklin Institute's programs are Educational Improvement Tax Credit (EITC) approved, and we are looking forward to participating during the 2021-2022 school year.
+The EITC program gives generous tax credits to eligible businesses contributing to an educational improvement organization, like The Franklin Institute.

 Student Access Program

-The Institute is committed to bringing individuals from underserved neighborhoods into the museum and to bringing science to them in their own communities.
-Through the Student Access Program, the Institute provides deeply discounted admission to more than 200,000 schoolchildren each year, including nearly 25,000 students from the region’s Title I schools—such as every public school in Philadelphia—who are admitted at no cost.
+The Institute is committed to bringing individuals from under-resourced neighborhoods into the museum and to bringing science to them in their own communities.
+Through the Student Access Program, the Institute provides deeply discounted admission to more than 200,000 schoolchildren each year, including more than 30,000 students from the region’s Title I schools—such as every public school in Philadelphia—who are admitted at no cost.
 Many students and schools would not be able to take advantage of the tremendous educational resources available at the Institute without this discount, and as part of each school visit, students engage directly with museum educators.
-Supported by a wide array of professional development courses for teachers, field trips to The Franklin Institute engages curious students throughout the region.
+Supported by a wide array of professional development courses for teachers, field trips to The Franklin Institute engage curious students throughout the region.

 For more information about supporting The Franklin Institute with a tax-deductible gift through the EITC program, please contact Corporate Giving Manager Blythe Tarbox at 215.448.1271 or email@example.com.